 - Choose a campus and complete the information requested

 - Once an application is completed, Cal State Apply will transfer your information to another application so it is simple to apply to more than one CSU campus.

 - The information requested for each campus is the same with the following exceptions:

 - Each CSU campus requires you to fill out enrollment information found on the first screen of the application.

 - California State Polytechnic University San Luis Obispo is the only campus to require additional information on their application.
 (You will be prompted by Cal State Apply.)

 - Application requires entering all CSU eligibility required high school courses and grades, so you must have your unofficial transcript handy

 - See “High School Planner” for a list of required courses on Cal State Apply.

-- Application requires self-reporting SAT or ACT scores.
+- Application does not require self-reporting SAT or ACT scores for **CLASS of 2021**